dsl-logo

 Watch out for fees

-Annual fees are particularly important when your'e choosing a rewards card.
-Because, they're usually pretty high – over $500 in some cases.
+Annual fees are particularly important when you're choosing a rewards card.
+Because, they're usually pretty high – over $1,000 in some cases.

-Don't forget the other reward card fees that could apply depending how you use the card, like international credit card fees for payments made overseas.
-You may be able to find credit cards with no international fees that still offer rewards.
+You may also be able to find credit cards with no international fees that still offer rewards.

 Find a low interest rate

-Rewards credit cards are not ideal if you carry a revolving balance on your card from month to month as interest rates are high (usually 20% plus).
+The reality is rewards credit cards are not ideal if you carry a revolving balance on your card from month to month as interest rates are usually very high.

-If you think it’s possible you won’t always pay off your balance in full, aim for the lowest interest rate possible.
-Or consider a low rate credit card.
+If you think you won’t always pay off your balance in full, consider a low rate credit card as some of these still offer basic rewards.

 It's also possible to access rewards through some special offer interest-free credit cards, with a 0% rate for a limited time.